jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 Setting this to `true` will remove the alphanumeric ID added to the end of filenames by some websites.

-This option only works for URLs from `cyberdrop.me`.
+This option only works for URLs from `cyberdrop.me` at the moment.

 Multipart archive filenames will be corrected to follow the proper naming pattern for their format.